BranchTaken/Hemlock/doc/design/syntax.md

 # Syntax

-Hemlock's syntax derives from [OCaml](https://ocaml.org/), which in turn is loosely based on the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) syntax.
-Hemlock omits OCaml syntax such as that for objects and polymorphic variants, and adds syntax for distinct features like algebraic effects.
-But the biggest difference is that Hemlock uses indentation to rigidly define block structure.
+Hemlock's syntax derives from the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) language family, which in turn is loosely based on the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) syntax.
+Hemlock adds syntax for distinct features like algebraic effects.
+But the most striking visual difference is that Hemlock uses indentation to rigidly define block structure.

 ## Encoding